edd72/gba_savetypes/README.md

 # gba_savetypes
-A quick and dirty Python3 script (not very "pythonish") to list GBA (Game Boy Advance) games which use a certain type of save.
+A quick and dirty Python3 script (not so "pythonish") to list GBA (Game Boy Advance) games which use a certain type of save.

 # Usage
 ./gba_savetype.py [-h] {savetype}

+Example:
+./gba_savetype.py NONE

-If no argument are passed to the script, the savetypes present in the file are listed.
+If no argument is passed to the script, the script lists in the usage block the savetypes present in the file .
 Example:
  ./gba_savetype.py
 usage: gba_savetype.py [-h] {EEPROM,FLASH,FLASH1M,FLASH512,NONE,SRAM}